-AR technology superimposes digital information onto the users’ physical environment, enhancing or augmenting their perception of the world around them.
-Most commonly this involves rendering images onto the users’ surroundings, via their smart device - but companies are already experimenting with overlaying additional elements, such as audio and GPS.
+Augmented reality technology imposes digital information onto the users’ physical environment, augmenting their perception of the world around them, which involves rendering images onto the users’ surroundings, via their smart devices.
+Companies are already experimenting with overlaying elements, such as audio and GPS.

-From logistics to advertising, companies are pioneering new ways of working using AR, so it’s no surprise 75% of business leaders anticipate using AR and associated technologies by 2023.
+From logistics to advertising, companies are pioneering, so it’s no surprise 75% of business leaders anticipate using augmented reality by the end of 2023.

 Augmented reality in e-commerce

-The Covid19 pandemic has amplified the advantages offered by AR.
-With shops shuttered worldwide and consumers prevented from physical interaction with products, being able to offer customers the option to virtually try, explore and visualise purchases in their own homes has been a boon for retailers.
-But the increasing proliferation and adoption of AR is more than just a response to extraordinary times.
+The Covid-19 pandemic has amplified the advantages offered by augmented reality.
+With shops shut worldwide and consumers prevented from shopping in-store, it is now a good opportunity for retailers to explore the virtual realm.
+The adoption of augmented reality is more than just a response to extraordinary times.

-78% of people surveyed said AR is a fun way to interact with brands, while 74% said AR can bridge the gap between the online and offline worlds.
-Given consumers' evident appetite for the technology, it is perhaps no surprise that numerous case studies show an increase in customer engagement with products where AR visualisation is offered.
+- 78% of people surveyed said augmented reality is a fun way to interact with brands, while 74% said augmented reality can bridge the gap between the online and offline worlds.

 Augmented reality success stories

-- Home Depot reported that its product visualisation feature boosted conversions 2x - 3x compared to those who did not use the technology.
+- Home Depot reported that its product visualization feature boosted conversions 2 to 3 times compared to those who did not use it.

-- US retail giant Macy’s reported return rates dropped to <2% for furniture purchases made using its AR/VR visualisation feature (compared to 5-7% industry average).
+- US retail giant Macy’s reported return rates dropped to <2% for furniture purchases. (compared to the 5-7% industry average).

-- Samsonite-owned eBags reported a 112% increase in mobile conversions, and 81% on PC, when consumers interacted with 3D/AR-enabled products, boosting revenue per visit by 87%.
+- Samsonite-owned eBags reported a 112% increase in mobile conversions and 81% on PC, boosting revenue per visit by 87%.

-Global spend on AR and VR is projected to increase sixfold by 2024, while the technology that enables it will become ever less intrusive as manufacturers harness synergies with emerging trends like wearables.
+Global spend on AR and VR is projected to increase sixfold by 2024.
+This technology enables less intrusive manufacturers to catch onto emerging trends, like wearables.

-The major players in Silicon Valley have all expanded their investments in AR, with Google already incorporating AR in its search results and Facebook rumoured to be developing an ARenabled smartwatch.
-Perhaps most importantly, Apple is expected to release dedicated AR devices as soon as 2022; with their track record in popularising consumer tech, it seems likely the adoption of AR will only accelerate.
+The major players in Silicon Valley have all expanded their investments in augmented reality, with Google already incorporating AR in its search results, and Facebook reportedly developing an augmented reality-enabled smartwatch.
+Apple is expected to release dedicated AR devices as soon as 2022, and with its track record in popularizing consumer tech, AR adoption will only accelerate.

-Businesses are already seeing tangible results from their investments in AR, while consumer demand for the technology, supercharged by the pandemic, can only continue to grow, fueled by its ubiquity and convenience.
+Businesses are already seeing tangible results from their investments in augmented reality, with consumer demand expected to continue to grow.

-Facebook assert that, “[there is] the possibility we are standing on the cusp of AR and VR as the next computing platform,” and the implications of that will affect every facet of the internet going forward.
+Facebook asserts that “[there is] the possibility we are standing on the cusp of AR and VR as the next computing platform,”.
+The implications of that will affect every facet of the internet going forward.

-Any digital interaction that currently takes place in 2D through conventional hardware will one day soon take place in the AR realm.
-With the impetus to invest in AR coming from both their competitors and their customers, businesses that fail to adapt will inevitably lose out in these competitive markets.
+Any digital interaction that currently takes place in 2D through hardware, will soon take place in the 3D augmented reality realm.
+The impetus to invest in AR comes from both competitors and customers, and businesses that fail to adapt will inevitably lose out in these competitive markets.